 Our Advanced LGF analysis indicates a very low loss given failure for junior depositors and senior unsecured creditors, resulting in a two-notch uplift of the relevant ratings, from the bank's baa1 Adjusted BCA.

-SBAB's junior deposit and senior debt ratings reflect our expectations that the bank's issuance of SNP debt to fulfil the recapitalisation amount of MREL by year-end 2023.
-There is, however, uncertainty around the impact of BRRD2, and how it will affect the Swedish subordination requirements, and SBAB's need for SNP issuance.
+SBAB's junior deposit and senior debt ratings reflect our expectations that the bank's issuance of SNP debt to fulfill the recapitalisation amount of MREL by year-end 2023 based on current requirements.